robertbraeutigam/scan/README.md

 in favor of new ones, which will both help solve the problem and reduce the time the most current data gets delivered to a minimum.

+## Technical Decisions

+### Why are zero-roundrip handshakes not supported?

+All devices, even those that are implemented to come online for a short period, such as battery constrained devices, must linger for some seconds at least to enable other devices to send commands while they are online.

+This might include sending configuration or firmware updates etc. Since all devices presumably will support some set of commands, it makes no sense to support uni-directional communication.

+This is also the reason that logical connections support request in both directions.

 ## Appendix A: Terminology

 * **Initiator**: The party who establishes a network layer connection to another party.